GeoffCox/react-splitter/package/README.md

 # Known limitations

-These are several limitations of this initial release.
+These are several limitations of the current release.

-- Cannot customize the splitter.
-The splitter is 5px and has a silver background.
-The splitter needs a class name applied for CSS control from the caller container and there needs to be an optional renderProps callback.
 - No keyboard control of splitter.
 The splitter can only be controlled with the mouse.
 - The splitter does not support reset.
 The splitter does not yet recognize a double-click and move back to its initial position.
 - Resizing is immediate as the user drags the splitter.
 The resize needs to be debounced to ensure visual update performance.
 This should be controllable through a property.